-Charlie Morgan concentrates in litigation and government and internal investigations regarding occupational safety and health, employment and traditional labor matters.
-He also develops programs for compliance with safety and health laws and federal sentencing guidelines.
+Charlie Morgan concentrates his practice in litigation and government and internal investigations, including occupational safety and health, employment and traditional labor matters.
+He represents Fortune 500 companies, retailers, manufacturers and privately held organizations across the U.S. in investigations and litigation involving accidents and safety issues, in class and collection actions, and in anti-union campaigns.
+He also develops programs and training initiatives for compliance with safety and health laws and federal sentencing guidelines.

-- Lead counsel in the representation of a quick-service restaurant in a nationwide class action under Title III of the Americans with Disabilities Act in U.S. District Court, Southern District of Florida, Miami Division.
+- Represented a quick-service restaurant in a nationwide class action under Title III of the ADA in the Southern District of Florida.

 - Victories in anti-union campaigns against the Teamsters, PACE International, United Mine Workers, Steelworkers, Sheet Metal Workers and Iron Workers in Texas, Pennsylvania, Wyoming, Illinois and Georgia.

 - Defended companies against Mine Safety and Health Administration enforcement actions regarding mining fatalities and mining accidents.

 - Trial counsel in obtaining defense verdicts in jury and bench trials alleging race discrimination, racial harassment sexual harassment and ADA Title III violations in the Middle District of Florida, Middle District of Georgia and Northern District of Georgia.